bitfocus/companion-module-stagetec-rcp/companion/HELP.md

 The Nexus Compact must be of Dante type (not Ravenna), and have the 'Yamaha CL/QL' control licence installed.

-In both instances it is recommended to locate both the Dante and Control (XACI) interfaces in the same network subnet for most reliable operation.
+With both systems it is recommended to locate the Dante and Control (XACI) interfaces in the same subnet for most reliable operation.

 **MACROS** ("Learn" Function)